seanbone/WaterSim/README.md

 }
 ```

-## Meteor splash

-To produce the effect of a meteorite hitting the water, we apply radial forces within a fixed distance of a moving point, effectively simulating an object in motion.
-This is implemented in `FLIP::explode`, which is called from `FLIP::step_FLIP`:

-    explode(dt, step, 15, 0, 15, 2, 800);

-The first two parameters are the timestep and current step number.
-The following three arguments are the coordinated (in cells) of the point the "meteorite" is directed at.
-The last two parameters are the radius (in cells) of the meteorite and the force it applies.

-Note that this only takes effect if `applyMeteorForce` is `true` in the configuration.

 ## Exporting meshes

 At the end of each simulation step, if the `Export meshes` option is checked, the level-set function will be evaluated and `igl::copyleft::marching_cubes` is used to generate a mesh for the current frame.